DianeLarsen/community_garden_management/README.md

 sudo /etc/init.d/postgresql restart

 psql -U cgmadmin -d community_garden_management

+GRANT ALL PRIVILEGES ON DATABASE community_garden_management TO cgmadmin;

 To untrack a single file that has already been added/initialized to your repository, i.e., stop tracking the file but not delete it from your system use: git rm --cached filename